How Much Poison Should We Feed Our Children Today?

 And make no mistake about it.
 Food sprayed with these pesticides is food sprayed with poison.
 Period.

 If you drank enough of it, you would die.

 Here are some troubling examples that should alarm people.

-- President Obama and the USDA are very close to approving genetically-engineered corn that is resistant to 2,4-D.
+– President Obama and the USDA approved genetically-engineered corn that is resistant to 2,4-D.